BKWLD/tram/README.md

 ### How it works

-TODO
+TODO explain features inline with examples

 ### jQuery dependency

-TODO describe jquery dependency... data API, cross-browser style getters + setters, bugfixes, feature tests, general utils: type tests, extend()
+TODO describe jquery dependency... data API, cross-browser fixes, style getters + setters

 ## Methods

-TODO
+TODO document each method

 ## Properties

-Browser support for transitioning CSS properties is limited, so *tram.js* attempts to cover the most common *cross-browser* properties.
-This list is based on CSS animation specs [here][1] and [here][2].
+Browser support for transitioning CSS properties is limited, so *tram.js* attempts to cover the most common cross-browser properties, and even adds a couple extras.
+This list was compiled using CSS animation specs [here][1] and [here][2].

 ### Supported property names / values